ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         -  Noise comes form possible competitors, etc.
     - The Minimal Viable Segments
     - Failing

+    Understanding of the "Market"
+    - A Market is simply the aggregate of buyers and sellers.
+If you co-located everyone and everything in the world into one location and each station was selling a product/service, you would have all the markets in the world together.
+But because the world is much more complex than this, there is a push and pull of market dynamics.
+    - Markets
+    - It is much easier and simpler to take an existing market  and segment itThe market you choose to enter

+    Buyers
+    -

+    Sellers
+    -

 2) The Customer
     - Can you clearly articulate the problem that your customer has?
     - Who has the problem and how many people are there?